coq/ceps/text/000-proofview-goal-w-state.md

     the type `state1 + state2` and inject both tactics in there.

     objects could solve the issue. it is unclear which static benefit one would get.

+ - One could also abandon the idea and unshare the branches (distribute `intro H; revert ...` into the two branches of `[|]`) but this:
+   - complicates a bit the compilation
+   - rules out some interesting cases, as a `//` that fails if it makes no progress (in any goal, so you really want a single call that sees all goals).
+It is not implemented yet, but it is the only advanage of the current multi-goal type of tactic.